 This is an observation we are planning to exploit in the smallest of the local reserves which is 8ha and fully fenced.
 Introducing strategic grazing with a large flock of Merino sheep should restore the balance and significantly reduce their dominance.
 The plan is to heavily graze the veldt grasses this year to weaken their hold.
 In future years we plan to remove the sheep for the spring flowering cycle of the indigenous grassland plants to enable them to re-establish.

 Update on the grazing trial.
 20/12/2016.
 See also photos below

-After 30 days of grazing the flock of Merino sheep tended to target the Veldt Grasses and leave the Spear Grass, Wallaby Grass and Kangaroo Grass untouched.
+After 30 days of grazing the flock of Merino sheep tended to target the Veldt Grasses, leaving the Spear Grass, Wallaby Grass and Kangaroo Grass untouched.
 After 50 days the sheep still prefer the Veldt Grasses with some trampling of native grasses.
 A very promising result.

 Annual Veldt Grass (AVG)

 This is a broad leaf grass that is one of the first to germinate after the autumn break.
 A diagnostic feature of this grass is red pigmentation at the ligule where the broad leaf branches from the leafstalk.
 The early germination of this annual, its ability to grow through the winter months and its adaptability to grow in dry shady locations under native trees, even Drooping She-oaks that mulch the ground with ‘leaf’ litter, enables it to invade quickly, like a green blight.
 AVG will reach nearly a meter in height when it’s flowering.